wsydney76/craft-contentoverview/README.md

 ## Disclaimer

-First final evaluation/test version.
-(4.0)
+Second final evaluation/test version (4.1).

 * This plugin was initially developed as a side/training project for internal use only.
 * Added a bunch of customization options when evaluating it in a real-life project.